Installation

 This file tells your computer to recognize the watch and to give access to it.

-Finally, we need to restart udev.
+Finally, we need to reload the udev rules.
 This can be done by rebooting or typing:

 Congratulations!
 You have successfully installed wxDatalinkUSB.
 Now just run